 Media houses are expected to toe the line for transparent data collection applications with which to assure the customer of data security.
-For instance, the European Union’s GDPR reforms allow customers the right to be forgotten after they have discontinued with a particular business, having submitted personal information initially.
+For instance, the European Union’s GDPR reforms allow customers the right to be forgotten after they have discontinued a particular business, having submitted personal information initially.

-There are deeper levels to customer relationship management than sending emoji-fied emails every now and then.
+There are deeper levels to customer relationship management than sending emoji-filled emails every now and then.
 Millennials and Gen-Z want, and would happily pay for services that are personalized to their tastes.
 This includes content recommendations the kind that will gel well with their unique preferences.

 Therefore, don’t be surprised when you see a media software development company dive deep into AI and sharpen the edges around streaming service applications.
-We are in the age where everything has to be smart and content is no different thanks to the hard-to-capture, unique choices of the users.
+We are in an age where everything has to be smart, and content is no different, thanks to the hard-to-capture, unique choices of the users.

 Trends on the Supply-Side of the M&E

-Having said so, the link between media showmens and consumers could not be possible without technology.
-And whereas some technological advances are urged by the users there are others that percolate their way down to the masses no matter what.
+Having said so, the link between media showmen and consumers could not be possible without technology.
+And whereas some technological advances are urged by the users, there are others that percolate their way down to the masses no matter what.

 Augmented & Virtual Reality